 CITGO Stands Together Fund

-In the event of a home catastrophe/natural disaster that causes a severe financial hardship, eligible CITGO employees may apply for assistance with the following qualifications (Please remember that not all emergencies will warrant the maximum assistance):
+In the event of a home catastrophe/natural disaster that causes a severe financial hardship, eligible CITGO employees may apply for up to $500 in assistance with the following qualifications (Please remember that not all emergencies will warrant the maximum assistance):

 - Home Catastrophe/Natural Disaster